 Maybe, but these conditions are tightly intertwined with self-conceptions of masculinity as well as group dynamics.

-For instance, if your friend told you he had ED, but he fixed it, it would completely shock you!
+For instance, if your friend told you he had ED, but he fixed it by getting ED treatments, it would completely shock you!
 No one volunteers that information because as men we aren’t willing to talk about improvements we’ve made around issues that threaten our masculinity.
 I have these conversations for a living, but the thought of doing them in a personal setting even makes me uncomfortable.

 Compare that with telling someone about your new protein shake and how much bigger it’s made your muscles.
 That’s effectively a way of talking about attributes we see as positive and how we make them more positive.